Heart Disease In Your 20s? What the CARDIA Trial Taught Us

 Heart Disease Start At Age 20: What the CARDIA Study Reveals About Early Heart Disease

-Most people believe heart disease is something to worry about later in life—after decades of poor health or once symptoms appear.
+Most people believe heart disease is something to worry about later in life, after decades of poor health or once symptoms appear.
 If you’re in your 20s or 30s, feel fine, and haven’t been diagnosed with high cholesterol or high blood pressure, heart disease probably isn’t on your radar.
+They think if you are a lean, non-smoker, without insulin resistance, then having high cholesterol is ok.
+Turns out that's not true at all.

-But a landmark, decades-long research project tells a very different story.
+A landmark, decades-long research project tells a very different story.
+It began following 5001 young adults in 1983 and is still on-going.

 The CARDIA (Coronary Artery Risk Development in Young Adults) Study followed more than 5,000 adults from their late teens into middle age.
 Its findings fundamentally change how we should think about heart disease risk in young adults.